 Oral and written assignments in the department are varied and are designed to promote clear and logical presentation of arguments, ideas, and instruction; mechanical proficiency; and stylistic flexibility.
 To gain written and oral proficiencies, students in the Teacher Preparation Program will complete oral and written tasks that are typically required for teachers and as assigned as part of their developmental portfolios.
-These proficiencies will be met through required portfolio and checkpoint tasks for the program, including the Checkpoint 2 essay and interview which is typically completed at the end of the junior year.

-- Earn a grade of C- or above in all required major and support courses. - Maintain a minimum cumulative GPA of 2.50 or better. - Pass all requirements on the departmental assessment plan. - Academic Skills Test according to designated cut scores. - · Complete Education admission process, including writing an essay and completing an interview. - · Complete A professional portfolio, which includes designated preliminary checkpoints. - · Writing assignments according to the assessment plan which will also meet the writing proficiency requirement. - Provide own transportation to practicums and student teaching assignments. - Achieve passing scores on the Praxis II PLT & Elementary Content tests before being recommended for state licensure.
-These tests require a fee.
+- Earn a grade of C- or above in all required major and support courses. - Maintain a minimum cumulative GPA of 2.50 or better. - · Pass all requirements on the departmental assessment plan. - · Complete Education admission process.

+- · Complete A professional portfolio, which includes designated preliminary checkpoints. - · Writing assignments according to the assessment plan which will also meet the writing proficiency requirement. - Provide own transportation to practicums and student teaching assignments.